Rockingham County, North Carolina: Education

 Public education is provided by Rockingham County Schools, which operates 12 elementary schools, four middle schools, four high schools, an early college high school, and an alternative school.
 The system is led by a school board elected in partisan contests.
 There is one post-primary institution, Rockingham Community College, located in Wentworth.
 According to the 2021 American Community Survey, an estimated 14.5 percent of county residents have attained a bachelor's degree or higher level of education.

 Healthcare

 Rockingham County is served by two hospitals, Annie Penn Hospital in Reidsville and UNC Rockingham Health Care in Eden.
 According to the 2021 American Community Survey, an estimated 11.2 percent of county residents lack healthcare coverage.
+The 2023 University of Wisconsin Population Health Institute's County Health Rankings report found that Rockingham was less healthy than most of the state, with higher average instances of adult smoking, adult obesity, excessive drinking, and several chronic medical conditions.